Skip to main content

 The alternative approach: in situ HOCl with the Watter system

-The Watter system produces an on-site disinfectant based on hypochlorous acid (HOCl) solely from water, salt and electricity.
+The Watter system produces an on-site disinfectant based on hypochlorous acid (HOCl) exclusively from water, salt and electricity.
 This eliminates many of the cost items mentioned above.
-Thus, when calculating ROI, one must look more broadly than just the purchase of the system:
+When calculating ROI, one must therefore look more broadly than just the purchase of the system:

 • No PPE required in normal handling of the system

-• Reduced labor time for dosing and quality control of the agent
+• Reduced working time for dosing, administration and quality control of the agent

-• Long service life of plant components due to low corrosivity when dosing correctly
+• Long service life of system components due to low corrosivity when dosing correctly

-• Higher process stability through constant availability of fresh disinfectant
+• Higher process stability due to constant availability of fresh disinfectant

 • Reduced risk of non-conformities due to microbiological deviations